 - Do the COVA health plans have any special coverage for COVID-19?

 - COVID-19 testing is covered by the COVA health plans with no out-of-pocket cost when medically necessary and ordered by an authorized provider.
-In addition, to avoid in-person office visits and possible exposure to COVID-19, the out-of-pocket cost for any virtual medical visit is waived for COVA Care and COVA HealthAware through September 30.
+In addition, to avoid in-person office visits and possible exposure to COVID-19, the out-of-pocket cost for any virtual medical visit is waived for COVA Care and COVA HealthAware through December 31.
 This includes LiveHealth Online (Anthem), Teladoc (Aetna) and other providers who offer virtual visits.
-For the COVA High Deductible Health Plan, the $0 cost applies only to COVID-19-related virtual visits through September 30.
+For the COVA High Deductible Health Plan, the $0 cost applies only to COVID-19-related virtual visits through December 31.
 The COVA plans are also offering early prescription refills for a limited time.
-See important details and keep up with any changes by reviewing Your State Health Plans and COVID-19 on the DHRM website.
+See important details and keep up with any changes by reviewing the Your State Health Plans and COVID-19 Update on the DHRM website.

 - Can I use funds from my health flexible spending account (FSA) to purchase personal protective equipment (PPE)?